yetanalytics/flint/doc/update.md

 Reference: [3.2.1 CREATE](https://www.w3.org/TR/2013/REC-sparql11-update-20130321/#create)

 The `:create` update creates a new empty graph in an RDF store.
-The `:create` clause consists of the IRI or prefixed of the new graph.
+The `:create` clause consists of the IRI or prefixed IRI of the new graph.

 The example:
 ```clojure